 Important: Be sure to check both general and product-based categories for relevant information.
 Product-based categories include parts and accessories unless otherwise specified.
 See disclaimer below and use independent care before relying on this information.

-Shipments must be on a direct consignment basis; consignee must also be the owner of the goods.
+Other: Shipments must be on a direct consignment basis; consignee must also be owner of goods.

-All documents must be in Spanish or have Spanish translation attached.
+All documents must be in Spanish or have a Spanish translation attached.

 Samples with a commercial value are treated as ordinary commercial imports and are subject to import requirements.